John Fielder Photography Workshops

 What IS included in the tuition?

-- Meals as listed in the itinerary, plus beverages and snacks in the field
+- Box dinner, plus beverages and snacks in the field

 - Information on products and services